shamsasaeed/Introduction-to-IM/Homework/Week1/Self.portrait.md

 ![face](https://github.com/shamsasaeed/ssa8778/blob/main/face.png)

-It was my first time using code in p5.js but I have very proud of what I have created.
-I started off with the shape shape because I needed to create a base before adding the features which included eyes, nose, mouth, and hair.
-I used colors that matched myself and it was fun to pick out the shade that I thought had the most resemblence.
+It was my first time using coding in the website p5.js, but I am very proud of what I have created.
+I started off with the face shape because I needed to create a base before adding the features.
+This included the eyes, nose, mouth, and hair.
+I used colors that matched myself and it was very fun to pick out the shade which I thought had the most resemblence.